 Artist Biography

 With the Australian landscape setting as protagonist, Aitken’s methodology is fundamentally embedded in storytelling.
-The familiar becomes strange in her reimagined elsewhere-worlds, calling into question the very act of seeing.
+The familiar becomes strange in her reimagined elsewhere-worlds, calling into question the act of seeing.

 Her repeated reimaginings of the Australian landscape setting are the consequence of gently traversing shades of obscurity in the natural environment and taking visual cues from nature.
 The results weave a blanket of captivating, provocative narratives and enriched visual storytelling.
 Relationships between form and composition are especially significant and reveal carefully considered cues to meaning.